artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 Replace file ```~/.platformio/platforms/chipsalliance/boards/swervolf_nexys.json``` with file ```HwCounters_Example_EL2/PlatformIO_ChipsAlliance_Files/swervolf_nexys.json```

 Once you finish with this exercise, you can go back to the previous configuration by uninstalling PlatformIO and reinstalling it again.
 Follow the next steps:
 1. In VSCode, go into the Extensions tab and uninstall PlatformIO.
-Close VSCode
+Close VSCode.
-2. Remove folder ./platformio in your home directory.
+2. Remove completely folder ./platformio in your home directory.
 3. In VSCode, go into the Extensions tab and reinstall PlatformIO.